Four Seasons Surf Club renews Miami glamour

 The Surf Club, however, does have plenty of history.

-The former social club where tire tycoon Harvey Firestone once threw epic galas and frequent visitor Winston Churchill used to paint in his cabana has been reimagined as a beachfront hotel (and residences) designed by US architect Richard Meier.
+The social club where tire tycoon Harvey Firestone once threw epic galas and frequent visitor Winston Churchill used to paint in his cabana has been reimagined to include a beachfront hotel (and residences) designed by US architect Richard Meier.

 The footprint is large -- the property sits on 900 feet of pristine Atlantic beachfront -- but the overall feeling is intimate, with just 77 rooms and suites that cantilever over the original clubhouse, with chic, residential-style interiors by Paris-based designer Joseph Dirand.